jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 Leverage MongoDB Operator and K8s Constructs to Set/Enforce Resource Quotas / Limits / Affinity and Storage Persistence Configurations

-> The Default PodSpec will Create a MongoDB Replicaset with following Defaults:
-    - StatefulSet with 3 Replicas
-    - CPU and Memory Limits of 2 CPU and 2GB of RAM
-    - Multiple Mount Point Volumes (data:10Gi,journal:1Gi,log:500M), each with own PVC

 - Demo:
   - [Manual] Show Resource Constraints for CPU and Memory via PodSpec YAML
   - [Manual] Show Scaling of StatefulSet Replicas via kubectl